 With all the uncertainty involved, there is greater comfort in investing in familiar companies and brands whose services and products that we use and interact with on a day-to-day basis.

 This is especially true for the Singaporean banks, local telecommunications companies, and real estate investment trusts (Reits).

 As Warren Buffett famously said,

 "Never invest in a business you cannot understand."

-Want to know how well a shopping mall REIT is doing?
-Just waltz into to a shopping mall and have a feel of the crowd and the shopper traffic.
+Want to know how well a shopping mall Reit is doing?
+Just waltz into one of its malls and have a feel of the crowd and the shopper traffic.

 2. Concerns around transaction costs and security of assets

 Traditional Singapore brokerage firms charge a confusing array of fees for overseas investments, including brokerage charges, foreign currency conversion, stamp duty, custodian and security management fees.